davidk/chim/README.md

 Twitter Library (Anaconda): [Anaconda](https://github.com/ChimeraCoder/anaconda)

-LRU (a concurrent-access safe version was made): From [groupcache](https://github.com/golang/groupcache)
+LRU (a concurrent-access safe version was made, but wandered off on a disk somewhere): From [groupcache](https://github.com/golang/groupcache)